 Clicking the smoking link will start you on my email introduction to stopping smoking.
 You can decide if you want to make an appointment at the end of the email course.

-Hypnosis has been endorsed by the BMA (British Medical Association) as part of medical education since 1955 and is widely used to support people dealing with pain, stress, anxiety, phobia’s and habit disorders and many other psychological and medical issues.
+Hypnosis has been endorsed by the BMA (British Medical Association) as part of medical education since 1955.
+Hypnosis supports people dealing with pain, stress, anxiety, phobia’s and habit disorders and many other psychological and medical issues.
 It is particularly helpful for people dealing with Irritable Bowel Syndrome (IBS).
-As well as being a popular complementary therapy, hypnotherapy is also recommended by the National Institute for Health and Care Excellence (NICE).
+The National Institute recommends hypnotherapy for Health and Care Excellence (NICE).

 Hypnotherapy and Bereavement

-Bereavement affects us all in very different ways but some of the manifestations of grief have common symptoms.
-Restlessness, anger, anxiety, loss of appetite, flashbacks to traumatic times, an inability to sleep, hopelessness & helplessness.
+Grief affects us all in very different ways; some of the manifestations of grief have common symptoms.
+These may be restlessness, anger, anxiety, loss of appetite, flashbacks to traumatic times, an inability to sleep, hopelessness & helplessness.

-Combining some known grief modelling, acknowledged wisdom and hypnotherapy techniques, my aim is to help you navigate your grief and it’s symptoms.
+Combining established grief modelling acknowledged wisdom and hypnotherapy techniques, I aim to help you navigate your grief, and it’s symptoms.

-Analytical hypnotherapy: This approach uses your relaxed state to get to the root cause of a disorder or symptom, such as a traumatic past event that may be hidden in your unconscious memory.
-Once the trauma is revealed, it can be addressed with various psychotherapy techniques.
+Analytical hypnotherapy: This approach uses your relaxed state to get to the root cause of a disorder or symptom, such as a past traumatic event that may be hidden in your unconscious memory.
+Identified trauma is addressed using various psychotherapy techniques.

 Cognitive hypnotherapy: This approach has some similarities to cognitive behavioural therapy (CBT) and tries to remove unwanted thoughts and behaviours.

 Conversational hypnotherapy: It is what it suggests, a very cleverly crafted two-way conversation that is sometimes in an “eyes-closed” but not always, which will explore different strategies to overcome a whole range of conditions and problems.